mthirani/GreenHomes-Research/README.md

 # GreenHomes-Research
 This research project is based on the energy savings of electrical components installed in homes.
-The prime focus till now is on below three electrical compoenents installed in the user's house:
+The prime focus till now is on below three electrical components installed in the user's house:

 1. Refrigerator
 2. Computer